 The productivity solution?
-Electronic Content Management (ECM).
+Enterprise Content Management (ECM).
 An ECM solution gives everyone in your business easy and secure access to all of the information required to make decisions, complete projects and work with maximum productivity.

 Everybody has that day - the day when the current task list just won’t hold our attention.
 Whether overwhelmed with deadlines or distracted by something in your personal life, there are simply days for every human where we are simply not as productive.

 A recent cultural trend is encouraging ‘constructive procrastination’.

 This is about accepting that a certain task or project is not going to hold your attention on a given day, and instead of avoiding it by scrolling through social media or interrupting a coworker's day to chat, the constructive procrastinator will move their attention to a list of high-leverage tasks.
 These tasks might look something like these: